helloblock/helloblock-app/tutorials/wallet-1.md

 ### Unspents/UTXO
 <br>

-To build a new valid transaction, we must find previous outputs belonging to an address that have not already been spent.
-These are referred to as "Unspent Outputs" or "UTXO" for short.

-Our Wallet can only use "Unspent Outputs" for the addresses it owns.
+Bitcoin Transactions work by chaining together transactions.
+Future transactions rely on previous transaction for verifiability.
+It gets chained all the way back to the original 'coinbase' output, generated by the Bitcoin miners.

+You cannot use a previous transaction output that has already been spent.
+This would be double spending.

+Therefore, we must use unspent previous transaction outputs ("UTXO"/"unspents" for short) in order to build valid future transactions.

+Our Wallet contains a set of addresses, both private keys and public addresses for each.
+Each address may have unspents, these unspents can be validly included in a transaction using the private key.
+We'll see how that works later.

-Our Wallet balance is also the value of all the Unspents Outputs.
+Our Wallet balance is also the sum value of all the unspents.
+In order words, our wallet is a sum of all the Bitcoins we've received, but haven't yet sent.

-There are 3 important fields we need to get (seen in the byte map above) and add to the pending transaction.
+There are 3 important fields we need to get when using unspents. (see byte map above)
  1. Previous Transaction Hash
  2. Previous Transaction Output Index
  3. Previous Transaction Output Script Pubkey